 Site leaders must be, and be seen to be, above reproach.
 Schools must examine their own practices with regard to all staff ensuring they have conflict of interest policies in relation to staff appointments, staff controlling funds and making recommendations about contracts, staffing and purchases.
 Conflicts of interest mostly occur quite innocently, usually with the intention of stretching the school dollar further and not with any intent to defraud the school.
 However, all decisions should be merit based and completely transparent.
 Always err on the side of caution.
-Remember alleged conflict of interest/non disclosures can be referred to a misconduct investigation or even ICAC.
-DECD have a conflict of interest declaration form on their intranet.
-This should always be used by DECD employees who have a real perceived or potential conflict of interest in undertaking their duties and obligations.
-The form is numbered CO199 and is easily found searching for “conflict of interest declaration form” on learnlink or under working-in-DECD, employment-conditions, staff-wellbeing, declaration-of-a-conflict-of-interest-form.
+Remember alleged conflict of interest/non-disclosures can be referred to a misconduct investigation or even ICAC.
+The Department has a conflict of interest declaration form on their intranet.
+This should always be used by Department employees who have a real perceived or potential conflict of interest in undertaking their duties and obligations.
+The form is numbered CO199 and is easily found searching for “conflict of interest declaration form”.

 Conflicts of interest can sometimes be so entrenched in standard school practice that many principals are not even aware that they are engaging in, what could be perceived as, improper behaviour.
 This can range from sloppy procurement practices, nepotism and accepting gifts and benefits.